bayersglassey/bagblog/entries/2025/jul/algebra_of_board_game_positions.md

     x

-And then another rule says, you can replace `x` with `x * 1`:
+But then *another* rule says, you can replace `x` with `x * 1`:

     x * 1

-And then another rule says, you can replace `1` with `20 / 20`:
+And another rule says, you can replace `1` with `20 / 20`:

     x * 20 / 20

 Right?
 Notice how at one point, we had x all by itself.
-And sometimes, we're playing a game with algebra where we want to do that, like when we're trying to "solve for x":
+And sometimes, we're playing a game with algebra where we want to do that, like when we have an equation, and we're trying to "solve for x":

     3x + 4 = 5

-But the rules don't tell us that we *have* to solve for x.
+But our goal of solving for x isn't one of the rules of algebra; it's just something we layer on top.
-In fact, the rules tell us we're totally fine to do this:
+Algebra doesn't tell us that we *have* to solve for x; in fact, it says it's totally fine if we do this:

     3x + 4 - 7y = 5 - 7y

-We could turn this into a sort of game, where there's an equation written down, and players take turns "doing stuff to it".
+We could turn this into a sort of multiplayer game, where there's an equation written down, and players take turns applying rules of algebra to it, one at a time.
 Maybe the players are trying to work together to solve for a variable?..
 Maybe there are 3 players, each trying to solve for a different variable?..
 Maybe there are a whole bunch of players, and they're allowed to form alliances,